 Our success depends upon know-how, unpatentable trade secrets, and the skills, knowledge and experience of our scientific and technical personnel.
-As a result, all employees agreed to a confidentiality provision in their employment agreement that prohibits the disclosure of confidential information to anyone outside of our company, during the term of employment and for 5 years thereafter.
+As a result, we require all employees to agree to a confidentiality provision in their employment agreement that prohibits the disclosure of confidential information to anyone outside of our company, during the term of employment and thereafter.
 We also require all employees to disclose and assign to us the rights to their ideas, developments, discoveries and inventions.
 We also attempt to enter into similar agreements with our consultants, advisors and research collaborators.
 We cannot assure you that adequate protection for our trade secrets, know-how or other proprietary information against unauthorized use or disclosure will be available.